 If you are wondering how to get a cannabis license, you are not alone.
-This industry is booming, with more and more legal cannabis shops obtaining their licensing.
+This industry is booming, with more and more entrepreneurs hoping to obtain their licensing and start their dispensary.

 How to get a cannabis license: The Short Version

-When we discuss how to get a cannabis license, we will mostly be speaking from the perspective of Washington State – because that’s where we obtained ours.
+When I discuss how to get a cannabis license, I will mostly be speaking from the perspective of Washington State – because that’s where we obtained ours.
+But later on in this post, we’ll cover how to get your retail cannabis license in each and every state.

 Now, there may be little variances for what is required of you in your state, but I would be willing to bet that for the most part, you will have to deal with something similar.